 II.
 RELATED WORK

-Many recent methods for point cloud classification use hand-designed features such as Spin Images [21], eigenvalues [22] or specific color, shape and geometry features [23].
-However, these features are sensitive to local geometric noise and they do not capture the global structure of the shape very well [19].
-Therefore, Multiple point-based features or point cluster features are often combined into the classifiers to improve classification performance.
+Many recent methods use hand-designed features combining with classifiers for point cloud classification.
+Various features such as Spin Images [21], eigenvalues [22] or specific color, shape and geometry features [23] have been used in a variety of ways.
 Chehata et al. [24] classified point clouds by using the random forests with 21 features which can be categorized into 5 categories and after iterative feature selection, they finally sought out 6 best feature.
 Guo et al. [25] used JointBoost with 26 features to classify point clouds into 5 classes, such as buildings, vegetation, grounds, electric wires and pylons.
 Kragh et al. [26] used the SVM classifier with 13 features to classify point clouds and used the different neighborhoods according different point densities.
 Brodu et al. [27] extracted mulit-scale features from different neighborhoods for classifying vegetation, rocks, water and grounds.
 Zhang et al. [27] clustered point clouds by region growing method and then used SVM with features of geometry, echoes, radiation degrees and topology of the clusters to point cloud classification.
+However, these features are sensitive to local geometric noise and they do not capture the global structure of the shape very well [19].